 How to Set up VoIP for a Small Business

 If you’re looking to upgrade your landline phones to VoIP, you’re in the right place.
 Setting up VoIP service with Telzio is easy.
-Anyone can set up a complete phone system with advanced features through the Telzio UI in minutes.
+Anyone can set up an internet phone system with advanced features through the Telzio UI in minutes.
 The platform is so easy and intuitive that no IT expertise is needed.
-When it comes to getting a phone number or setting up features like auto attendants, hunt groups, or custom hold music, the Telzio UI provides a visual experience with a simple drag and click approach.
+When it comes to getting a phone number or setting up features like auto attendants, hunt groups, or custom hold music, the Telzio UI provides a visual experience for easy VoIP setup.

 How to set up a VoIP system:

 - Choose a new phone number, or port your existing phone number.

 - Add users to your phone system.